Skip to Content

 What You’re Seeing

-The KPI strip under the chart shows three numbers: the compression ratio, the largest single-sample reconstruction deviation, and the RMS reconstruction error in the same units as the signal.
+The KPI strip under each chart shows three numbers: the compression ratio, the largest single-sample reconstruction deviation, and the RMS reconstruction error in the same units as the signal.

 Where This Pattern Fits